 As a result, when you grow up and start earning you find it difficult to manage your money and finances.
-Brilliant young minds end up in debt trap with poor finances and broke up for rest of their life.
+Brilliant young minds end up in a debt trap with poor finances and broke up for the rest of their life.

 It is important to teach kids about money concepts at a young age.
-How to save money, making a budget, how to pay bills on time and spending wisely are some of the basic money lessons which help kids when they start earning.
+How to save money, making a budget, how to pay bills on time, and spending wisely are some of the basic money lessons which help kids when they start earning.

 3. Spending lifestyles: Our lifestyle has spoiled our spending habits. we want all the latest gadgets, peer pressure to upgrade our cars.
 All over the places, discounts and offers urge to shop more.